WiFi is a practical thing. However, for it to work properly, you should not fall for these misconceptions.

 When the German Telemedia Act was amended in June 2017, many media outlets suddenly wrote about the abolition of "liability for WiFi networks" - in other words, so-called "Stoererhaftung" (Breach of Duty of Care).
 The tenor was: anyone can openly offer their WiFi without having to be liable if other users do something illegal over it.
 It sounds as if WiFi is now a legal vacuum where anyone can do anything without fear of prosecution.
 Of course, it's hard to imagine that the legislature has decided something like this - and in fact it's not.

-Even in the case of serious crimes, the connection owner, as the only person who can be identified, is of course the first point of contact for the police and public prosecutor's office.
+Even in the case of serious crimes, the subscriber, as the only person who can be identified, is of course the first point of contact for the police and public prosecutor.

-In addition, the right to so-called network blocks was introduced as part of this amendment to the law.
-This means that a subscriber can be obliged to block certain websites in order to prevent misuse by third parties.
+In addition, the right to so-called network blocks was introduced as part of this change in the law.
+This means that a connection owner can be obliged to block certain websites in order to prevent misuse by third-party users.

 Conclusion: Contrary to the confusing reports in many media, the liability of the operator of open WiFi has not been lifted.
 Only the first warning is no longer subject to charges.
 WiFi is still not a legal vacuum.